 Warehousing: Where the company stores its goods for further distribution and use.

 Promotion: When it comes to promotion it represents communicating information about the product or services your offering to the customer in hopes of generating a positive customer response.
 Some marketing communication decisions include:

+Having trouble figuring out your heirarchy of information here, so your bulleted information is confusing me.
+Use font size, bold features, or indentations to establish a solid heirarchy.

-Promotional strategy: (push, pull, etc.) However the company decides to promote and get consumers interested in what they have to offer.
+Promotional strategy: (push, pull, etc. – what does this mean?
+I know we havent covered it in class yet.
+If you understand what it means explain it, if not don’t use it.)
+However, the company decides to promote and get consumers interested in what they have to offer.

 Advertising: Promoting the company so that consumer will see it; much promotion is through television, print ads, and bus shelters.

 Public relations & publicity: When it comes to publicity McDonalds is one company that has had a lot of problems.
-But they have tried to improve their public image by a number of programs.
+However, they have tried to improve their public image by a number of programs.

 Ronald McDonald House Charities:

 “Ronald McDonald is a charity to create, find, and support programs that directly improve the health and well being of children.
 They are a nonprofit corporation but McDonald’s is their largest corporate donor.
 McDonald’s employees are dedicated volunteers that believe in what the charity stands for and helping children.
 McDonald’s conducts an annual fundraiser in November called McHappy Day.
 Since 2002, it raised $150 million for RMHC and children’s charities around the world” (Powered by Google Docs).
+Again the quotes tell me nothing except that you can copy information.
+I can’t even tell what the program is from this paragraph.
+From your previous paragraph, you imply that the McDonald house is in response to negative publicity.
+Is this true?

 Statewide Child Abuse Campaign “One with Courage”: McDonalds helps support many campaigns.
 This one is a public awareness campaign that was in Texas and fought against child sexual abuse.